usnistgov/trojai-example/README.md

+# System Requirements

+- Linux OS (tested on Ubuntu 18.04 LTS)
+- CUDA capable NVIDIA GPU (tested on Titan RTX)

+Note: This example assumes you are running on a version of Linux (like Ubuntu 18.04 LTS) with a CUDA enabled NVIDIA GPU.
+Singularity only runs natively on Linux, and most Deep Learning libraries are designed for Linux first.
+While this Conda setup will install the CUDA drivers required to run PyTorch, the CUDA enabled GPU needs to be present on the system.

 # Summary

 This repo contains a minimal working example showing a submission to the TrojAI NIST Evaluation server.
 This 'solution' loads the model file, inferences 10 random tensors, and then writes a random number to the output file.